 The Legend of the Bear and the Stars among the Gitxsan

 Among the Indigenous peoples of British Columbia, the Gitxsan Nation has a captivating legend about the bear and the stars.
-This story, passed down orally through the generations, illustrates the deep respect they have for this sacred animal.
+This story, passed down orally through generations, illustrates the deep respect they have for this sacred animal.

 The origin of stars